fred-agent/fred/backend/fred/monitoring/MONITORING.md

-# 📊 LLM Monitoring Interface (SmartMonitoringWrapper + API)
+# 📊 LLM Monitoring Interface (MonitoringWrapper + API)

-This module provides a **monitoring interface for LLM interactions**, exposing a FastAPI server to query stored metrics collected by the `SmartMonitoringWrapper`.
+This module provides a **monitoring interface for LLM interactions**, exposing a FastAPI server to query stored metrics collected by the `MonitoringWrapper`.
 The system is designed to support observability, debugging, and performance analytics in LLM-based applications using LangChain.

 ---